OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/ls_backtracking.rst

 There are three different backtracking line-search algorithms in OpenMDAO:

-BoundsCheck
+BoundsEnforceLS
   Only checks bounds and backtracks to point that satisfies them.

-BacktrackingLineSearch
+FlatLS
   Checks bounds and backtracks to point that satisfies them.
 From there, further backtracking is performed until the termination criteria are satisfied; these criteria include a relative and absolute tolerance and an iteration maximum.

-ArmijoGoldstein
+ArmijoGoldsteinLS
   Checks bounds and backtracks to point that satisfies them.
 From there, further backtracking is performed until the termination criteria are satisfied.
   The main termination criteria is the AmijoGoldstein condition, which checks for a sufficient decrease from the initial point by measuring the slope.
 There is also an iteration maximum.

 The following examples use a Newton solver on a component `ImplCompTwoStates` with an implicit output 'z' that has an upper bound of 2.5 and a lower bound of 1.5.
-This example shows how to specify a line search (which in this case is the `BacktrackingLineSearch`.):
+This example shows how to specify a line search (which in this case is the `FlatLS`.):

 .. embed-test::
-    openmdao.solvers.tests.test_ls_backtracking.TestFeatureBacktrackingLineSearch.test_feature_boundscheck_basic
+    openmdao.solvers.tests.test_ls_backtracking.TestFeatureLineSearch.test_feature_boundscheck_basic

 Bound Enforcement
 -----------------